mvdom/mvdom/README.md

 By default, the `config.append = "last"` which means the refEl will be the parent and the view element will be added at the end (using `refEl.appendChild(view.el)`)

-If no data, but config, pass null like `mvdom.display("MainView", parentEl, null, {append:"first"})`

 In the context of `mvdom.display`, `config` can be a string, and in this case it will be interpreted as the `append` property.
-So the line above is equivalent to `mvdom.display("MainView", parentEl, null, "first")`.
+So the line above is equivalent to `mvdom.display("MainView", parentEl, "first")`.

 ## Dom Event Binding